The 6 Major Steps in Mortgage Loan Processing

 Whether purchasing or refinancing, prepare to sign a lot of documents!

 - Purchase: While the process varies by state, typically a professional explains every document and notes where to sign.
 The lender’s wire may need to clear before you're handed the house keys and provided with copies of all the documents.

 - Refinance: Depending on local laws, an agent from the title company will explain each document to be signed.
 If refinancing a primary residence, the loan will fund once the 3-day right of rescission has expired (on the fourth day).
 Once the rescission period has expired, the loan can no longer be cancelled.
 If refinancing an investment property or second home, the loan will fund on the same day.

-- The final step on the loan process is now complete: Your loan has funded!
+The final step on the loan process is now complete: Your loan has been funded!